 Most annoyingly, the Xperia 10 II is actually capable of decent 18W charging.
 However, Sony only offers a 7.5W charger in the box.
 As a result, charging from 0% to 50% will take around an hour – a snail’s pace compared to rivals from Realme, Oppo and OnePlus.

 Should you buy the Sony Xperia 10 II?

 The Sony Xperia 10 II is at the very top of the tree when it comes to design, especially if you’re to consider its affordable price.

-While it far outshines rivals such as the Moto G9 Plus, Realme X50 5G and other similarly priced phones for looks, the Sony Xperia 10 II is far from the total package.
+While it far outshines best cheap phones like the Moto G9 Plus, Realme X50 5G and other similarly priced phones for looks, the Sony Xperia 10 II is far from the total package.
 It’s main shortcoming is performance – those who want a snappy experience can find better at this price.